ShoppinPal/sp-json-logger/README.md

 # Key Notes:
 - Use tags wherever applicable i.e `logger.tag(‘TAG’).error(err);`
-- When logging error, pass the err object instance directly i.e rather than doing `logger.error({log: {error: err}})`, do `logger.error(err);` instead!
+- When logging error, pass the err object instance directly i.e rather than doing `logger.error({log: {error: err}})`, do `logger.error(err);` instead Assuming the format of err object is `{err: {message: 'your message', name: 'some name', stack: 'some stack...'}}`!
 Bunyan recommends this approach and we have to make sure that it is being followed!
 Source: [https://www.npmjs.com/package/bunyan#recommendedbest-practice-fields](https://www.npmjs.com/package/bunyan#recommendedbest-practice-fields)
+- For logging errors of custom objects, use the syntax: `logger.error({err: customObj});`

 # Local environment vs Staging/Production environment: